Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/transform.rst

           After Scaled Radius.
 Its length remains the same, but its joints' radius are bigger.

-Note that when you resize a bone (either by directly scaling it, or by moving one of its joints), Blender automatically adjusts the end-radii of its envelope proportionally to the size of the modification.
+Note that, when you resize a bone (either by directly scaling it, or by moving one of its joints), Blender automatically adjusts the end-radii of its envelope proportionally to the size of the modification.
 Therefore, it is advisable to place all the bones first, and only then edit their properties.

 Scale Envelope Distance